marcverhagen/cs217b/docs/assignments/assignment2.md

 <img src="images/a2-notebook2.png">

 The page for a note has a link back to the main page, the note's title and its content (with a timestamp), a list of comments, if any, a delete button and a button to add a comment.
-For that last button I want you to use some JavaScript where clicking the button adds exposes a form to add a comment:
+For that last button I want you to use some JavaScript where clicking the button exposes a form to add a comment:

 <img src="images/a2-add-comment.png" width=600>